-- □ Power fill the fresh water tank for remote or dry camping - Use the pump to supply water to fixtures from the fresh water tank - Use the pump to siphon fill or sanitize the fresh water tank from a bucket - Connect to city water at the camp site to supply water to RV fixtures - ☐ Winterize the plumbing lines and fixtures - Bypass the hot water heater when winterizing to avoid damage to the water heater - Rinse the black tank to help control odors and prevent waste buildup - ☐ Rinse off items outside the unit with hot/cold faucet - ☐ Connect up to (3) coax lines with satellite, cable and auxiliary

-The city water connection inlet is located in the Uni-Dock utility center.
-Use a non-toxic drinking water hose dedicated only to supplying fresh water.
+- D Power fill the fresh water tank for remote or dry camping - □ Use the pump to supply water to fixtures from the fresh water tank - Use the pump to siphon fill or sanitize the fresh water tank from a bucket - □ Connect to city water at the camp site to supply water to RV fixtures - □ Winterize the plumbing lines and fixtures - Bypass the hot water heater when winterizing to avoid damage to the water heater - □ Rinse the black tank to help control odors and prevent waste buildup - □ Rinse off items outside the unit with hot/cold faucet - \Box Connect up to (3) coax lines with satellite, cable and auxiliary drinking water hose dedicated only to supplying fresh water.
 To prevent contamination, keep the non-toxic drinking water hose from coming into contact with the ground.
 Install the city water connection inlet cap when the fresh water connection is not being used.

-The fresh water connection should be disconnected (i.e., the non-toxic drinking hose disconnected) when the recreation vehicle is unattended for any amount of time.
+The city water connection inlet is located in the Uni-Dock utility center.
+Use a non-toxic nected) when the recreation vehicle is unattended for any amount of time.
 If something would happen to the water system, this may help limit water damage to a smaller area.